 Why does Cedarwood Waldorf School have multiple fundraising campaigns throughout the year?

 All independent schools in the U.S. rely on gifts from parents, past parents, faculty, staff, grandparents, alumni and friends to make up the difference between tuition and the actual cost of educating students.
-Gifts to the all campaigns are tax-deductible and provide resources to help cover the current year’s operating expenses.
+Gifts to the campaigns are tax-deductible and provide resources to help cover the current year’s operating expenses.

 What is the Annual Appeal?